bhwong11/tomagotchigame/README.md

 6. Images from (https://pokemondb.net/) - used for "Digital Pet" image.

+7.  normailize.css - used for css browser compatability change

 ===Approach Taken===

 The Approach taken was a object approch that was refactored into a class approch with added functionaility and scaling of the project in mind.